chilio/laravel-dusk-ci/README.md

-You should be up and running, in seconds, with **almost** no modifications needed, but please carefully read the notes below.
+With no modifications needed, you should be up and running in seconds.
+However, please carefully read the notes that follow.

 For now **DuskTestCase.php** needs to be modified in **all cases**. **THIS package** is not going to work **without -no-sandbox directive in this file.**...
 Please read more about it, under **Usage**...

-In case of problems, please read current docs entirely, check issues (also completed) on github, and finally post an issue on github.
+In case of any issues, please read the current documentation thoroughly, check existing issues (including closed ones) on GitHub, and finally, report a new issue on GitHub.

-If this package, is helpful to you, you can add a **star** on [docker hub](https://hub.docker.com/r/chilio/laravel-dusk-ci/), or on [github](https://github.com/chilio/laravel-dusk-ci), to make it more visible to other users.
+If this package proves to be useful to you, please star it on Docker Hub or GitHub to increase its visibility to other users.
 ### **Changelog**
 - 2023-12-30 - `stable` tag refers `php-8.2` from now on
 - 2023-12-30 - `latest` tag refers `php-8.3` from now on